909-766-2226

 Employer Responsibilities:

-Employers have a legal obligation to take proactive measures to prevent and address sexual harassment in the workplace.
+Employers have a legal obligation to take proactive measures to prevent and address sexual assault in the workplace.
 This includes:

 • Developing and disseminating clear policies prohibiting sexual harassment.